dawelsch/dawelsch.github.io/websrc/source/documents/networking/concepts.md

 Contiv allows you to define two types of networks: An *application network* and an *infrastructure network*.
 An application network is used by container workloads, whereas the purpose of an *infrastructure network* is to create a virtual network in the host namespace.
-For example, infrastructure networkws are used by the virtual layer of host-resident infrastructure services such as monitoring, storage, or cluster stores.
+For example, infrastructure networks are used by the virtual layer of host-resident infrastructure services such as monitoring, storage, or cluster stores.

 Network encapsulation *type* determines if a network is a *routed* network or a *bridged*